Renting a Scooter or Motorcycle in Greece — License Requirements

 VALID: EU/EEA/UK card with A1 (or A2/A) printed.
 Bring the physical card.

-*Example EU licence card showing A1 category - VALID in Greece for 125cc*
+*Example EU license card showing A1 category - VALID in Greece for 125cc*

 -

-NOT VALID: B-only licence (even if your home country allows 125cc on B).
+NOT VALID: B-only license (even if your home country allows 125cc on B).

-*Example EU licence card showing B category - NOT valid in Greece*
+*Example EU license card showing B category - NOT valid in Greece*

 -